Univ. Prof. for Violin

 If you have received an invitation to the admission examination based on your application video, the following partial examinations must be completed:

-The program presented must in principle contain representative pieces from several styles or epochs for the respective instrument, taking into account the technical and stylistic diversity.
+The program presented must include representative pieces from several styles or epochs for the respective instrument, taking into account the technical and stylistic diversity.
 Concertos, solo pieces and caprices must be performed from memory (exception for modern and contemporary works after consultation with the examination committee).

 The following works must be prepared: